django-json-api/django-rest-framework-json-api/docs/getting-started.md

 # Getting Started

-*Note: this package is named Django REST Framework JSON API to follow the naming convention of other Django REST Framework packages.
+*Note: this package is named Django REST Framework JSON:API to follow the naming convention of other Django REST Framework packages.
 Since that's quite a bit to say or type this package will be referred to as DJA elsewhere in these docs.*